Manoui/website/index.md

 <img src="images/example_topics.jpeg" width="600" height="300">

+Du coup à enlever ?
+{% include nationality_occupation_complexity.html %}

 ### Predict fame

-You may have already developed an intuition that most famous quotes are emitted by politicians in the Unites States
+You may have already developed an intuition that most famous quotes are emitted by politicians in North America, covering mostly politics or justice.

 {% include famous_combinations.html %}

-Combining features
-{% include nationality_occupation_complexity.html %}

-### The importance of words
+Would you want to consider to some additional parameters to predict the fame of a quote?

-Did you think about the importance of words ?
-What words would you expect to see based on previous observations ?
+**Did you think about the importance of words ?
+What words would you expect to see based on previous observations ?**
-Now let see if you were right :)

 {% include word_occurrence_stopwords.html %}

 In the plot below you can slide over the plot with your cursor to see the most used words in famous versus non-famous quotes.
 There are a lot of similarities in the highly frequent words, such as the use of ‘people’, ‘going’, ‘think’, etc. But some frequent words are specific to the famous quotes: ‘us’, ‘president’, ‘country’, etc. as compared to ‘like’, ‘really’, ’time’ in non-famous quotes.
 These relates to what you previously observed, in the majority of famous quotes are neutral, as comapred to most positive quotes in non-famous ones.
 Moreover, you saw the high proportion of politician speakers in both the famous and non-famous dataset, which also explains the occurence of some specific words.

+**Let see if your intuition is correct, and whether supervised learning methods agree with you ;)**

-Using logistic regression as supervised learning to try to classify whether a quote will be famous or not, the coefficient contributing the most are displayed here below.
+Using logistic regression and random forest as supervised learning classifiers, we were able to predict the fame of new quotes with an accuracy of 0.74 %.
+Here below, you can see which coefficients and the associated feature contributing the most to the prediction.

 {% include logistic_regression_coefficients.html %}

-Using random forest as supervised learning to try to classify whether a quote will be famous or not, the coefficient contributing the most are displayed here below.

 {% include rf_coefficients.html %}

-**Have fun and play with the plot!
-It supports the interpretations we made previously!**
-Feel free to investigate the graphs by activating the traces for averaging over different time ranges and/or by zooming in!
-The number of elections or votes is visualized by the diameter of the bubbles.

-***About the elections* (second plot):***
-What about the *large green bubble* ?
-It accounts for the near-thousand elections was were closed in the month of May 2007 -- encompassing two of our election-closure pics!

-**Conclusion: Give people time to know you, to hear your opinions, and discuss about your program, increasing your election duration might increase your chances of winning!**

-#### **Can we observe social network theories?
-#### Or
-#### Are people influenced by other people's votes and can tendencies be reversed ?**

-That does look somewhat confusing to you maybe but no worries, we put the message behind this graph into numbers for you.
-Long story short, there is a **20%** chance that the election outcome might still switch around until the end of the election.
-So don't just start your celebration yet, no one likes people that claim victory before they've actually won ([we have no one specific in mind of course](https://www.youtube.com/watch?v=W9d6j2uO6MI)).
-Concerning your bottle of champagne however, keep it within reach, [in case of victory you'll deserve it, in case of defeat you'll need it](https://vinepair.com/articles/fake-drinking-quotes/).
+**Conclusion: the topic of a quote is of high importance, even more than the speakers features or the characteristics of the sentence.
+Indeed, "Content is more than "subject matter. ' It is all the feelings and ideas you bring to your painting." - Rene Huyghe.
+The choice of words and the speaker are less important than the information it conveys. **